iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Have the fearless attitude of a hero and the loving heart of a child.
+> Heaven is right where you are standing.
 >
-> — Soyen Shaku
+> — Morihei Ueshiba

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->